 I have scars… I have terrible scars.

-I have lived with the shame of their presence, embarrassed by the fact that my body was indeed ugly… this was my secret… my private shame.
-Not only did I hate the appearance of them, they were also painful reminders of my childhood, the surgeries, and the scorn.
+I have lived embarrassed by them, and ashamed of their presence.
+So, they became my secret… my private shame.
+Not only did I hate them, they were also painful reminders of my childhood, the surgeries, and the sneers.

-As a child, my shame and the hatred of of my scars consumed me, shaped and manipulated how I saw myself and at 14 years old I attempted suicide.
+As a young girl, my shame and the hatred of my scars consumed me, shaped and manipulated how I saw myself and at 14 years old I attempted suicide.

-To survive, I learned to put up a “lovely” façade, a “pretty” image for the world to see, petrified my actual angry and disfigured truth might be exposed… is how I existed.
-I safeguarded and protected myself from the rejection I knew that would come if my ugliness was exposed.
+I learned to put up a facade, an untrue image for the world to see, yet lived in fear that I might be exposed… So, I protected myself from the rejection I knew that would come if my ugliness was ever revealed.

-My scars not only marked me physically, but spiritually and emotionally.
+Then I realized, my scars not only marked me physically, but have become a terrible mark on my soul, both spiritually and emotionally.

-Yet, I have learned that these scars are really not what defines me.
-I am more than my scars.
-I am a daughter, a wife, a friend, a mother.
+For the first time, I wasn’t defined in my heart by my scars.
+For the first time, I was more than my scars.
+Because my actual truth, who I really am is a daughter, a wife, a friend, a mother.
 I am a woman who knows the love of a man, who saw my scars and didn’t leave or turn away, but reached down and kissed them… because he loved me, all of me.

-I am a woman who has loved so deeply, beyond what I thought my heart could hold, transformed by the moment I first held my children.
+I am a woman who has loved so deeply, beyond what I thought my heart could hold, transformed by the moment I first held my son and then my daughter.

-I am not the only one who has terrible scars.
+I am not the only one who has scars.

 See, I know firsthand how deeply our scars can mar us.
-They can effect everything we do, how we interact with people, and more importantly how we feel about our self.
+They can affect everything we do, how we interact, and more importantly how we feel about our self.
 Yet, I have learned that it was me who labeled myself ugly.
 It was me who rejected myself before I ever was rejected by anyone else.

 I have learned that I could be loved not in spite of my scars, but with my scars, and even because of my scars.
 I have learned that I could love myself and see that my scars reveal not my shame, but that I survived and lived.
 My beauty is my heart, my faith, my resilience, my failures and my victories.
 My beauty is my perfection and my imperfection, because each is part of that authentic me.

 I am scarred beautiful.
-My scars to me now are no longer a vision of the hurt of painful procedures and shame of being damaged from infancy, but a beautiful symbol of my life.
+My scars to me now are no longer a vision of the hurt of painful procedures, but a beautiful symbol that the sickness that intended to destroy me didn’t and my scars are proof that I survived.

-God gave me a vision of that little girl on that hospital bed lying naked, and literally skinned, and He showed me how He took my spirit in His arms, allowed me to leave the agony and pain I was in, by holding me close against His heart.
-He showed me how He touched my terrible wounds, He sealed them and today I no longer have that mark of cancer, but I have the mark of my healing.
+Looking back I remember being in my hospital bed and the pain being so great that I left… like my spirit left and I could literally see myself lying below.
+I used to think, how tragic that was.
+But then this realization came to my heart that that was God.
+He took my spirit in His arms, allowed me to leave the agony of my pain, and held me against His heart.
+He showed me how He touched my terrible wounds, He sealed them and today I no longer have the mark of cancer, but I have the mark of one who is healed.

 I am grateful for each scar, because my scars were the catalyst to my humility and my victory.
 I’m grateful for every failure that taught me to get back up and try again, each lesson and changed perspective.
-Ultimately I have learned to love me, to appreciate the unique and unmatchable me… even with my scars.
+Ultimately I have learned to love me, to appreciate the unique and unmatchable me… scars and all.
+I have learned to be able to live in my own skin, and that is beautiful.

 I know I am not the only person who has wounds.
 It is this reason I share my story.

-Each of us battle scars.
-They can score us, change us, damage us, and even describe us… but we can also see them as the symbol of having lived, survived, that we grew, we loved, and have been loved.
+Each of us battle scars, those that are physical and those that we hold in our hearts.
+The truth is, our scars can score us, change us, damage us, and even describe us… but we can also see our scars as the symbol of having lived, survived, that we grew, and that we loved, and have been loved.

 Scarred Beautiful is not just about my story.
 It is our story.
-Each of us have scars.
-They may be physical, they may be emotional.
-Some may be self-induced or some, moments of great tragedy, victims of horrific evil.
+Each of us have some type of scar.
+Some may be self-induced and some moments when we were victims.
 Yet it is possible to find beauty in our scars, to allow our scars to represent our victory, the fact that we learned, we overcame and healed.
-Together we can see our scars as God sees them, we can recognize that our scars are our beautiful and what is more powerful, it is through our scars we can offer hope to those who feel hopeless.
+Together we can see our scars as God sees them, we can recognize that our scars are our beautiful and what is more powerful, it is through our scars we can offer hope to those who need healing too.

 -Andrea Casteel Smith, author of Scarred Beautiful